Analyze, coordinate, and implement information technology for Washington County

 Stop.
 Think.
 Connect.™ is the global cyber-security awareness campaign to help all digital citizens stay safer and more secure online.
 The message was created by an unprecedented coalition of private companies, non-profits, and government organizations with leadership provided by the National Cyber Security Alliance (NCSA) and the Anti-Phishing Working Group (APWG).
 NCSA, in partnership with the APWG, continue to lead the campaign.
 The Department of Homeland Security leads the federal engagement in the campaign.

-The Samba Team has released security updates that address a vulnerability in all versions of Samba from 3.5.0 onward.
-A remote attacker could exploit this vulnerability to take control of an affected...
+Cisco has released a security update to address a vulnerability in its Web Security Appliance (WSA).
+A remote attacker could exploit this vulnerability to take control of a system.

 You can help improve broadband speed in New York State by taking the broadband speed test.
 Learn more about Broadband programs in New York State as well as the new Broadband For All Program.